Iceland in April: Things to Do, Weather, and Northern Lights

-Of course, if you would rather stay in the capital, many boats set sail out from Reykjavik’s old harbor each day in search of these friendly giants.
-You can take tours where the excursion is paired with other exciting activities such as horseback riding or the Golden Circle.
+Of course, if you would rather stay in the capital, many boats sail out from Reykjavik’s old harbor each day in search of these great mammals.
+You can take tours where the excursion is paired with other exciting activities, such as this scenic 8-hour horseback riding and whale-watching tour.

 Spot a Puffin in April in Iceland

 The adorable Atlantic puffin nests on Iceland’s coast in early April, and there are several ways you can catch a glimpse of one.

 Latrabjarg in the Westfjords is the westernmost point of Iceland, and it boasts a large puffin population.
 At this epic cliffside, you can spot puffins taking off to look for food or sitting in the grass, waiting for you to take the perfect photo of them.